 The 2016-17 Biomedical Survey for BCS70 (Age 46) collected whole blood samples from cohort members.
 Original samples are held at the University of Bristol.

-CLS will commission the genotyping of the BCS70 DNA.
-Please see the BCS70 genetics information for details of the genetic data available for research purposes, which includes genotype data, imputed data and epigenetic data.
-Access to samples and genetic data will be available for request via the CLS DAC.
+CLS has commissioned the genotyping of the BCS70 DNA.
+Please see the BCS70 genetics information for details of the genetic data available for research purposes.
+This includes genotype data, imputed data and epigenetic data.